haskell/haskell-language-server/README.md

 [the VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=haskell.haskell), or manually from the repository [vscode-haskell](https://github.com/haskell/vscode-haskell).
 The `haskell-language-server` and `haskell-language-server-wrapper` binaries will be automatically downloaded on an ad-hoc basis, but if you have them already installed on your PATH then it will just use them instead.

+Configuration is done via the "Haskell" section of "Settings".

 ### Using Haskell Language Server with Sublime Text

 - Install [LSP](https://packagecontrol.io/packages/LSP) using [Package Control](https://packagecontrol.io/)